Vancouver road trip itinerary

 - The road trip can be done in any season, but it’s best during the summer months

-- This road trip is designed for hotel accommodations, not camping.
-However, there are campgrounds in Tofino and Whistler if you plan to camp or use a big motor home/camper van
+- This road trip is designed for car driving with hotel accommodations, not camping.
+However, there are many campgrounds along this road trip route, if that’s your preference.

 Day 1 & 2 – Explore Vancouver